microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 ### Setting the DC

 The Difficulty Class can vary depending on how the player approaches the task.
-When setting the DC, I think in terms of "What would Bob do?" - Bob being my imaginary 1st level commoner with no modifiers.
+When setting the DC, think in terms of "What would Bob do?" - Bob being an imaginary 1st level commoner with no modifiers.
 Bob has straight 10s for all stats and no skill bonuses.
 He's the unheroic man on the street, and the benchmark by which heroes are measured.

 In general, I recommend using only four DCs, especially at low levels: